gabriel-estevam/gabriel-estevam/README.md

 ### Web Systems
 1. <a href="https://github.com/gabriel-estevam/tgi_frontend" target="_blank">Stock Control System.</a><br>
 During my senior year of college, we developed a system to control the cleaning supplies stock of all local schools in Salto city.
-The system brought improvements to the public department and optimized the user experience creating positive insights.
+The system brought improvements to the public department and optimized the user experience creating positive insights.<br>
+2. <a href="https://github.com/gabriel-estevam/controle-estoque-java-react" target="_blank"> EasyEstoque Web Application for Stock Management.</a> This project is a feature from [Stock Control System](https://github.com/gabriel-estevam/tgi_frontend) using other languages and frameworks.
+This Project has been in progress...<br>

 ### Mobile App's
 1. <a href="https://github.com/gabriel-estevam/crud-usuarios-rn" target="_blank">CRUD using React Native and LocalStorage.</a><br>
-2. <a href="https://github.com/gabriel-estevam/react-native-projeto-tasks" target="_blank">CRUD using React Native and PostgreSQL.</a><br> In this project I developed an App TO-DO List
+2. <a href="https://github.com/gabriel-estevam/react-native-projeto-tasks" target="_blank">CRUD using React Native and PostgreSQL.</a> In this project I developed an App TO-DO List<br>
+3. <a href="https://github.com/gabriel-estevam/AppEstoque" target="_blank">AppEstoque</a> This Project is a feature from [EasyEstoque](https://github.com/gabriel-estevam/controle-estoque-java-react) for mobile systems.
+This Project has been in progress...

 ### Games App
 1.  <a href="https://github.com/gabriel-estevam/chess-system-java" target="_blank">Chess System.</a><br>